-- Remember to schedule your Step 2 Exam during a time when you are able to study.
+- Remember to schedule your Step 2 Exam during a time when you can study.
 Studying and taking Step 2 may be difficult if you are on a busy rotation and/or PM&R audition rotation.
-However, also keep in mind not to take it too late in the year if you think that your Step 2 scores are vital to your application (more PM&R programs now prefer to have your Step 2 scores prior to offering interviews, but it is not always necessary)
+However, also keep in mind not to take it too late in the year if you think that your Step 2 scores are vital to your application (more PM&R programs now prefer your Step 2 scores prior to offering interviews, but it is not always necessary)

 Electronic Residency Application Service (ERAS)

 - Both allopathic and osteopathic residency programs use ERAS.
-The application service typically starts on July 1 of your 4th year.
+The application service typically starts on July 1 of your fourth year.
 For a complete timeline, please check the ERAS website.

 - The opening date for your ERAS application to be sent to the programs of your choice is typically on September 15 (please check the ERAS website and timeline to verify this as the ERAS timeline sometimes changes year to year).

 Physical medicine and rehabilitation is an amazing and exciting field!
 The depth and breadth of our knowledge is one of our greatest strengths.
-Take advantage of every rotation to think “like a physiatrist,” i.e., don’t just think about their medical complaints but also the effect of those conditions on their function and how patients may be able to return to or maximize their functional levels.
-Our field applies to every medical specialty and patient population and there are numerous opportunities to tailor your future practice to your particular interest.
+Take advantage of every rotation to think “like a physiatrist” (i.e., don’t just think about their medical complaints but also the effect of those conditions on their function and how patients may be able to return to or maximize their functional levels).
+Our field applies to every medical specialty and patient population and there are numerous opportunities to tailor your future practice to your interest.